-The following States do not have licensure requirements for this profession: California

-For more information about graduation rates, loan repayment rates, and post-enrollment earnings about this institution and other postsecondary institutions please go to the following website: https://collegescorecard.ed.gov/
+Education programs offered at this institution does not lead to licensure.
+The state of California does not have licensure requirements for this profession.
+For more information about graduation rates, loan repayment rates, and post-enrollment earnings about this institution and other postsecondary institutions please go to the following website: https://collegescorecard.ed.gov/.